Logoualé

 Logoualé is a town in western Ivory Coast.
 It is a sub-prefecture and commune of Man Department in Tonkpi Region, Montagnes District.

 In 2021, the population of the sub-prefecture of Logoualé was 32,854.

 Villages

 The fifteen villages of the sub-prefecture of Logoualé and their population in 2014 are:

+2005 Lougouale Attack

+On Feb.
+28, 2005, the village was attacked during the First Ivorian Civil War by pro-government militias.
+The French army estimated forty to fifty were killed in the attack, mostly militiamen, while the UN placed the death toll at twenty eight.
+Eighty seven militiamen were captured by Bangladeshi peacekeeping troops in the days following the attack.

+The attack flamed intercommunal tensions in the following weeks, leading to dozens of deaths and 13 000 people being internally displaced.